bamlab/flashlight/README.md

 - the app package
 - the app activity
 - the bundleId
+(You can use `npx @perf-profiler/profiler getCurrentApp` to display info for the app opened on your phone)

 3. Run `npx appium` in one tab
 4. Run `npx ts-node start.ts` in a separate tab